leonblaeser/2021-ss-organizational-culture/coursework.md

 ---

-# Organizational Culture

-## 3.1 Reasoning - Why do we need organizational culture?
+### 3.1 Reasoning - Why do we need organizational culture?

 - Company`s internal and external **identity**
 - **Brand image** of the organization